Business Risks of Software Documentation

-- Tracks important changes and decisions
+- Tracks important changes and decisions.

-- Makes it possible to easily add developers to a project, since they can be brought up to speed quickly
+- Makes it possible to easily add developers to a project, since they can be brought up to speed quickly.

-- Encourages better coding practices
+- Encourages better coding practices.

-- Leads to faster bug resolution
+- Leads to a faster bug resolution.

-- Enables easier transitions from one team to another
+- Enables easier transitions from one team to another.

-How to know if a team is documenting properly
+How to know if a team is properly documenting

 Documentation is not an extra.
-It’s part of a properly managed software project.
+Rather, it’s an important part of a properly managed software project.
 While developers have their own reputation, it’s ultimately a decision maker's responsibility to include documentation in the process.